Home

 venice water taxi, vaporetto venice, photos of venice

-Walk from the port of Venice to downtown Venice - If you are fit and have lots of time on your hands, it's easy and enjoyable to walk all the way into Venice.
-And our Map of Venice Stazione Marittima and Piazzale Roma will help you find your way to the Grand Canal!
+Also, our Map of Venice Stazione Marittima and Piazzale Roma will help you find your way to the Grand Canal!
 No matter how far from Piazza San Marco, every little corner of Venice is interesting!
 Also, depending which route you take, you might get a little taste of how the real Venetians live!

 RELATED ARTICLES:

-CRUISE VENICE ARTICLES TABLE OF CONTENTS
+VENICE ITALY ARTICLES TABLE OF CONTENTS

-From PORT OF VENICE to Mediterranean Cruise Ports Easy
+From PORT OF VENICE to Mediterranean cruise ports easy

 HOME PAGE